uditarora/fashion-product-classification/README.md

 - Tried re-training the fine-tune model on the bottom 50 classes with fewer samples by applying more data augmentations.
 It improved the test accuracy of some classes but led to a decrease in the average test accuracy, possibly due to overfitting on the smaller classes.
 - Improved accuracy by shuffling data during training.
 - Implemented multitask learning based model.
+- Obtained results for base and multitask learning model for full dataset.
+- Implmenented progressive resizing but couldn't train the model due to GPU memory constraints.

 ## TODO:
 - ~~Evaluate model on test data.~~
 - ~~Train on second part of data.~~
 - ~~Restructure code into python files.~~
-- Train on the bigger version of dataset.
+- ~~Train on the bigger version of dataset.~~
 - ~~Play with augmentation, hyperparameters, and potentially model architecture to improve performance.~~
 - ~~Improve accuracy of smaller classes.~~